 - October: Client Meetings, Client Pitches, Getting Selected.

 - November: Client Service.
 Check out my iBook on Client Service.
-You can get it on iTunes also.

 - December: What Sets Rainmakers Apart or What Separates Stars from Superstars.